Conceptual Foundations

 Capacity Groups

-Model-L organises the sixteen monadic element positions into four capacity groups — A, B, C, and D — each containing four positions.
-The capacity groups describe the psychological relationship a type has with those positions: how naturally they operate, how much conscious effort they require, and how the type experiences them.
+Model L organises its sixteen positions into four capacity groups — A, B, C, and D — each containing four positions.
+The capacity groups describe the psychological relationship a type has with its positions: how naturally they operate, how much conscious effort they require, and how the type experiences them.

-The B capacity shares the same Rational or Irrational club as the A capacity.
-Where A operates automatically, B operates with conscious support — the type can perform these positions reliably but with more deliberate attention.
+The B capacity shares the same rational or irrational club orientation as A. Where A operates automatically, B operates as auxiliary support — the type can perform these positions reliably but with more deliberate attention.
+B positions feel structurally familiar: they belong to the same club as A, so their informational territory is a continuation of the type's leading orientation.
+They are not effortless but they are not alien.

 The Cross